DarkCaster/DotNetBlocks/CustomBlocks/Events/README.md

 ## Features that helps to implement a more robust (and yet relatively simple) publisher's side logic:
  * Event raising process is thread safe and will block when it is run from different threads simultaneously.
- * TODO: you can manually request lock-object and `lock` on it before raising an event, if you want to do some stuff atomically with event processing.
+ * `Raise` methods will block by default (while calling to subscriber's callbacks), but you can wrap it inside `Task` (for example) if you want to run event processing in parallel without waiting for subscriber's callback completion.
- * `Raise` method will block by default (while calling to subscriber's callbacks), but you can wrap it inside `Task` (for example) if you want to run event processing in parallel without waiting for subscriber's callback completion.
+   There are also `RaiseAsync` methods for using inside asynchronous methods using Task and async\await semantics.
  * Exceptions thrown by subscribers will not cause failure at publisher side and will not interrupt callbacks execution for remaining subscribers.
    `Raise` method returns `true` if no exceptions was thrown by subscribers while processing the event, `false` in case when some subscribers was failed.
    All exceptions thrown by subscribers can be collected to ICollection<EventRaiseException> container (will be appended in order of appearance) to be processed later, but it is optional and not required for normal operation.
  * Additional features of SafeEventDbg class to detect some specific flaws in publisher's and subscriber's logic (performance is bad, not for production use):
   * Checks for recursive event raise.
 Will throw exception on `Raise` method execution in case when recursion detected.
   * Checks for missing "unsubscribe" call from the subscriber's side.